vcaruso0923/employee-tracker/README.md

 ## Usage

-Git bash in the root directory.
+Open the root directory in a terminal.
 Type 'npm start'.
 You may view employees, departments, or roles in the database, or you may add any one of them.
 You may also update an employee's roll.

 ## License